ashwnn/ashwin.lol/src/data/blog/homelab.md

 - `~/pool` - SnapRAID pool via MergerFS
     - `appdata/` - application data

-**Networking**
-For networking I opted to use Cloudflared for it's simplicty to setup, privacy and DOS protection.
+**Networking**: For networking I opted to use Cloudflared for it's simplicty to setup, privacy and DOS protection.
 It lets me easily publish a local application to my domains without the hastle of SSL certificates and port forwarding.

-**Security**
-Security is my main concern when building a homelab was it contains all of my personal information, therefore all public connections are made through Cloudflared.
+**Security**: Security is my main concern when building a homelab was it contains all of my personal information, therefore all public connections are made through Cloudflared.
 I use Crowdsec to mitigate any potential attacks and have a strict firewall setup via UFW.

-**Applications**
-I run a variety of applications on my server, all managed via Docker Compose.
+**Applications**: I run a variety of applications on my server, all managed via Docker Compose.
 Here are some applications I run that I cannot live without:

 | Application       | Description                                  |
 |-------------------|----------------------------------------------|